 This website, Wealth Well Done, is mostly dedicated to mastering your mind.
 If you can understand how your thoughts are creating your reality, you can begin mastering your life.
-But if you want how to learn how to create wealth, you have to also learn how to save and invest your money.
+But if you want to learn how to create wealth and master your reality, you have to also learn how to save and invest so you can master your money.
 This article details my five best investments that can change your life, and easily make you a millionaire over time.

-However, to be able to master your external life, you need more than just strong, quality thoughts surging through your brain.
-You need the help of friends, and assets that will help propel you to your dreams.
+I believe that if you can discipline your mind to take the steps toward your dreams, your body will follow your mind, and you will one day naturally arrive at your dreams.
+However, to be able to master your external life, you need more than just strong, quality thoughts surging through your brain at all times.
+You need the help of friends, and financial assets that will help propel you to your dreams.

-The formula to wealth is easy: If you can spend less money than you make, and invest the rest into the right financial vehicles, you can gain the time and freedom to explore some of the greatest subjects known to man.
+Here’s the most basic formula to create wealth: If you can spend less money than you make, and invest the remaining money you save after your bills are paid into the right financial vehicles, you can gain the time and freedom to explore some of the deepest and greatest subjects known to man.

 Thoughts such as: Who is God?
 What were you created for?
 Why are you alive?
-What purpose were you created for?
-These are the thoughts I believe a wealthy person should be asking themselves.
+What is your purpose in life?
+These are the thoughts I believe the wealthiest of the wealthy people should be asking themselves.

-If you can save and invest enough money to build the right financial portfolio, then you can then literally buy yourself the freedom to go on a quest with your life to find your answers to these questions.
-Once you are free enough to find your answers to the deepest questions known to man, then you have reached our definition of what being wealthy ultimately means.
+If you can save and invest enough money to build a strong financial portfolio, then you can then literally buy yourself the time to go on a quest with your life to find answers to these questions.
+Once you begin to find your answers to the deepest questions known to man, then you have reached our definition of what being wealthy ultimately means.

-Now, onto my five favorite financial vehicles that can help you build wealth, security, and financial freedom so that you are free to go on the adventure to find your purpose in life:
+Now, onto my five favorite financial vehicles that will help you build wealth, security, and financial-freedom so that you can go on an adventure to find your purpose in life: